We are very sorry that your baby has died. We understand that this is a very difficult time for you and our thoughts are with you and your family.

 If your baby was stillborn

-If your baby was born after 24 weeks and shows no sign of life, then this is called a Stillbirth.
-You will need to register your baby’s Stillbirth within 6 weeks in England and Wales.
+If your baby was born after 24 weeks and shows no sign of life, then this is called a stillbirth.
+You will need to register your baby’s stillbirth within six weeks in England and Wales.

 A baby born without signs of life before 24 weeks cannot be formally registered at a register office.
 However, many hospitals give parents a hospital certificate of birth to commemorate their baby.

-The registration process means you will be able to name your baby and be given the documents to arrange a funeral.
+The registration process means you will be able to name your baby and receive a stillbirth certificate.

 The baby needs to be registered in the town where the baby was born.
 The registration can be done by either parent if they were married to each other at the time of the stillbirth.
 If the parents were not married, and they wish to include the father's details, both parents should be present at the registration.

-Bereavement midwives at Princess Anne Hospital will be able to arrange your appointment to register for you.
-Alternatively, please use the contact form to contact us
+The bereavement midwives at Princess Anne Hospital will be able to assist in making an appointment to register the stillbirth.
+Alternatively, please use the contact form to contact us:

 At the registration you will need to provide the following information: